historic-trails/website/sites/walnut-creek-crossing.md

 ## Tribes

-Allison and Boothe had the lofty idea of interacting and selling items to Native Americans.
-The Kiowas called the creek “Tsodalhente-da pa” or “Armless mans creek” for Allison. [^5] There were three main Native American tribes that interacted with the site.
+There were three main Native American tribes that interacted with the site.
 First were the [Kiowas](https://kiowatribe.org/), whose name translates to the “Principal people.”
 Historically they have been people of the plains.
 There was also the [Comanches](https://comanchenation.com/),  which translates to “Lords of the Plains.”
 Historically they were from the southern Great Plains.
 Lastly there was [Arapahos](https://www.tribalpedia.com/us-tribes/a-l/arapaho-tribe/), who are known historically as being from Colorado and Wyoming.

 ## Fort Zarah